Apple Pie Ice Cream with Cinnamon Oat Crumble

 MAKES 1 LITER (VEGAN, GLUTEN FREE)

-- Wash and peel apples.
-Set aside the peel to use in the crumble.
+Wash and peel apples.
+Set aside the peel to use in the crumble (if making).
 Chop apples into small chunks, excluding the core.
-Heat a saucepan over medium-high heat.
-Add coconut oil.
-Once melted, measure out 4 cups of apples and add them to the pan (snack on any extras or reserve for another use).
-Stir apples regularly and cook for 10-15 minutes, until residual liquid from the apples have cooked away and apples are softened.
+Measure out 4 cups of apples for this recipe (snack on extras or reserve for another use).
+Heat coconut oil in a saucepan over medium-high heat.
+Add apples and stir regularly, cooking for 10-15 minutes, until residual liquid from the apples have cooked away and apples are softened.

 CINNAMON OAT CRUMBLE